Visualizing Your First Dataset With Tableau

-In this case we built the query that defines this virtual dataset without knowing SQL, but if we happen to know SQL we can work with the query directly.
+In this case, you built the query that defines this virtual dataset without knowing SQL, but if you happen to know SQL you can work with the query directly.

-This is an important point - you can create these kinds of filters in different client tools, but sometimes it makes a lot of sense to create and maintain these in Dremio so that all tools benefit.
+It is important to note that you can create filters in different client tools, but sometimes it makes a lot of sense to create and maintain these in Dremio so that all tools get the same results.
 The same idea can be applied to securing access to data — you can limit the columns that are displayed, mask sensitive data, or only show aggregated representations of data using virtual datasets.

 Now, let’s go back to Tableau to see the changes to our virtual dataset.
 From the Data menu in Tableau, navigate to the Refresh option:

-And you’ll see the same map but with just a few thousand points instead of over 150,000:
+You’ll see the same map but with just a few thousand data points versus over 150,000:

 Notice that we didn’t need to change our connection or our query in Tableau.
 The same query works, but returns fewer records.